POSH LONDON SHOPPING SPREE

-First went to Harrods where we got Diana four sherry glasses for her wedding - they’re her choice and they’re revolting!
+First went to ghastly Harrods where we got Diana four sherry glasses for her wedding - they’re her choice and they’re revolting.
 How she could have such bad taste I don't know.
 Then we went into Way In, the new Harrods boutique.
-It’s dark inside and music is playing, I can’t stand that sort of atmosphere (when I'm with Ma), and they’ve got pretty weedy clothes there, but I did get a fab pale-pink towelling skirt - 9" above the knee!
+It’s dark inside and music is playing, I can’t stand that sort of atmosphere when I'm with Ma, and they’ve got pretty weedy clothes there, but I did get a fab pale-pink towelling skirt nine inches above the knee.
 Then went to Lillywhites where I got a bikini.
-It's terribly small but a fab shape, in pale pinks, blues and yellows.
+It's terribly small but a fab shape in pale pinks, blues and yellows.

-At lovely Libertys Ma got a super little pill-box hat in a tiny blueish pattern that matches her suit for the wedding perfectly.
-At the end the lady serving us saw a dress I might like too and I bought it!
-It's a greeny paisley pattern, very short, with buttons down the ruffled front - so it'll be nice for the beach.
-We also popped into Dickens & Jones where we got fab stockings for Chump and me - they stay up with a band of elastic at the top.
-We had lunch at the Danish Food Centre – the queue stretched onto the street.
+At Liberty’s Ma got a little pill-box hat in a tiny blueish pattern that matches her suit for the wedding perfectly.
+At the end the lady serving us saw a dress I might like too.
+It's a greeny paisley pattern, very short, with buttons down the ruffled front.
+We also popped into Dickens & Jones where we got fab stockings for Chump and me.
+They stay up with a band of elastic at the top!
+We had lunch at the Danish Food Centre and the queue stretched onto the street.
 I had two open sandwiches (one chicken, one camembert), a fab choc almond pastry, and cold milk.

-Wore pink skirt when I got home, I'm so pleased with it, it's terribly mini and it goes with my hat!
+Wore pink skirt when I got home.
+I'm so pleased with it, it's terribly mini and goes with my pink hat.

 On 17 March Keith Richards' Sussex home was raided and he later accused of allowing his house to be used for the smoking of cannabis resin.
 Mick Jagger was accused of the possession of four tablets.
 This led to the summer trial that pitted the counterculture against the establishment.
 On 29 June, Jagger was sentenced to three months’ imprisonment and Richards to one year; both were imprisoned that night but released on bail the next day, pending appeal.